Bankruptcy and foreign issues

 If your application for bankruptcy was made before 11:00pm on 31 December 2020, your bankruptcy should be recognised by other EU member states (except Denmark).
 This means that your creditors will not be able to take action against you there.
 However, there will be restrictions on you in the country that you move to.
 Seek advice in that country about what these restrictions are likely to be.

 All your assets transfer to your trustee in bankruptcy after the order is made.
 This applies wherever the assets are in the world.
 There are only very limited exceptions to this rule.

-If you have assets outside of the EU, the trustee may find it difficult to sell them.
+The trustee may find it difficult to sell assets that you have abroad.
 This is because the other country may not recognise their authority.
 This may mean that the trustee has to take legal action if they want to deal with those assets.

 You may need legal advice about the effect of bankruptcy on your assets abroad.
 Contact us for advice about how to find suitable legal help.